WeeSee/dockerized-humdrum/README.md

 Humdrum Docker Image
 ====================

 This Docker image is intended for easy use of [Humdrum](https://www.humdrum.org).

+Humdrum is a set of command-line tools that facilitates musical analysis, as well as a generalized syntax for representing sequential streams of data.

-Installation of Humdrum tools on the Host system is not required.
+Installation of Humdrum tools on the Docker host is not required.

 There are Humdrum music samples included in the image from Chopin, Joplin, Bach, Haydn, Hummel, Mozart, Scarlatti, Beethoven, ...